Fermat primality test: Applications

 As mentioned above, most applications use a Miller–Rabin or Baillie–PSW test for primality.
 Sometimes a Fermat test (along with some trial division by small primes) is performed first to improve performance.
 GMP since version 3.0 uses a base-210 Fermat test after trial division and before running Miller–Rabin tests.
 Libgcrypt uses a similar process with base 2 for the Fermat test, but OpenSSL does not.

 In practice with most big number libraries such as GMP, the Fermat test is not noticeably faster than a Miller–Rabin test, and can be slower for many inputs.

 As an exception, OpenPFGW uses only the Fermat test for probable prime testing.
 The program is typically used with multi-thousand digit inputs with a goal of maximum speed with very large inputs.
 Another well known program that relies only on the Fermat test is PGP where it is only used for testing of self-generated large random values (an open source counterpart, GNU Privacy Guard, uses a Fermat pretest followed by Miller–Rabin tests).

+Prime number search projects

+Internet volunteer computing projects such as Great Internet Mersenne Prime Search (GIMPS) and PrimeGrid use the Fermat primality test because there is an efficient proof scheme (Gerbicz-Li) for modular exponentiation.
+Selected intermediate results, combined with a verifiable delay function, are used to generate a "proof" file for verifying the authenticity and correctness of the computation, protecting against both hardware error and malicious actors.
+This proof is hard to forge given a low order assumption.
+The original form of the verification (Gerbicz-Pietrzak) only worked with n being derivable from powers of 2, such as in the case of Mersenne primes, Mersenne cofactors, and Proth primes; Li's modification generalizes it to any n.

+The GIMPS in particular tests Mersenne primes and Mersenne cofactors.
+The default is to use a = 3 as all Mersenne numbers would pass the test with a = 2.